isaacgr/jaysonic/README.md

 The default host and port for the TCP client is `127.0.0.1:8100`.
 Based on the node `net.Socket()` module.

-The default host and port for the HTTP client is `http://127.0.0.1:80/`.
+The default request URL for the HTTP client is `http://127.0.0.1:8100/`.
 Based on the node `http.ClientRequest` module.

 The default url for the WS client is `ws://127.0.0.1:8100`.
 Based on the `WebSocket` module from JavaScript.